 You can also directly access the list of experimental reports in DUO

 SLS has the following guidelines for publications containing data or results obtained at the SLS:

 Any publication resulting from a SLS beamtime project should include the beamline/instrument responsible as co-author.

 At least the authors must mention Paul Scherrer Institut, SLS, the instrument and the beamline/station support in the acknowledgement, for example in the form:

 "We acknowledge the Paul Scherrer Institut, Villigen, Switzerland for provision of synchrotron radiation beamtime at beamline ### of the SLS and would like to thank xyz for assistance."

 For more information, refer to the SLS Publication Guidelines page.

-Register publications in DUO
+Register publications in DORA-PSI